Arctic Slope Regional Corporation

 Arctic Slope Regional Corporation, or ASRC, is one of 13 Alaska Native Regional Corporations created under the Alaska Native Claims Settlement Act of 1971 (ANCSA) in settlement of aboriginal land claims.
 ASRC was incorporated in Alaska on June 22, 1972.
-Headquartered in Utqiaġvik, Alaska, with administrative offices in Anchorage, ASRC was as of 2017, a for-profit corporation with nearly 11,000 Alaska Native shareholders primarily of Inupiat Eskimo descent.
+Headquartered in Utqiaġvik, Alaska, with administrative offices in Anchorage, ASRC was as of 2017, a for-profit corporation with nearly 11,000 Alaska Native shareholders primarily of Iñupiat descent.

 History

 Arctic Slope Regional Corporation was created under the Alaska Native Claims Settlement Act of 1971.

-The initial shareholders were the 13,000 Iñupiaq Eskimos listed in the 1970 US census.
+The initial shareholders were the 13,000 Iñupiat listed in the 1970 US census.

-Since April 1990 ASRC’s shareholder base grew from 3,700 shareholders in 1972 to about 14,000 today.
+Since April 1990 ASRC's shareholder base grew from 3,700 shareholders in 1972 to about 14,000 today.

 Operations

 ASRC is a private for profit corporation, with headquarters in Utqiaġvik, Alaska, and administrative offices in Anchorage.
 As of 2023, ASRC had 15,000 employees in Alaska and the lower US.

 It consists of the following different subsidiaries :